 Ann began working with AgeBetter, Inc., as a consultant in early 2004, when Sharing Active Independent Lives (SAIL) was being launched as a Naturally Occurring Retirement Community demonstration project.
 Several years prior, she was an assisted living administrator at Oakwood Village.
 This experience, along with a master’s degree in rehabilitation psychology from UW-Madison, helped immensely in the formation and success of SAIL.
-She has shaped the program into a unique and sustainable community resource for older adults that also takes a leadership role in the national “village movement.”
-In addition to oversight of SAIL, she is spearheading initiatives related to senior affordable housing, training and education for people working with older adults, a locally grown produce and community-based garden program, and more.
-Contact Ann at firstname.lastname@example.org.
+She has helped shape the program into a unique and sustainable community resource for older adults that also takes a leadership role in the national “village movement.”
+In addition to oversight of SAIL, Ann is spearheading AgeBetter initiatives related to senior affordable housing and individualized support for residents living in independent living and assisted living at Attic Angel Community and Oakwood Village.
+Contact Ann at email@example.com.

 Working closely with Executive Director Ann Albert, the AgeBetter board of directors includes: Mary Ann Drescher (Attic Angel Association President and AgeBetter Secretary), Barbara Gessner (AgeBetter Board President), Reginald Hislop (Oakwood Village CEO), Linda Johnson, CPA (AgeBetter Treasurer), Ruth Marion, and Kristen Peterson.
 Click the names below to read about each member.

 Mary Ann Drescher has served on the AgeBetter, Inc., board of directors since inception, representing Attic Angel Association.
 Mary Ann has also served on the SAIL Council for the past five years as the Board representative.
 She is proud of the partnership between Attic Angel and Oakwood to develop a village model program in Dane County.